bsaldivaremc2/keras_tutorials/README.md

 ## <a href="https://github.com/bsaldivaremc2/keras_tutorials/blob/master/get_yolo_darknet_model.ipynb" target="_blank"> See the output of a Convolutional Neural Network layer with Keras</a>
 ### Added on 20190314
 In this notebook you will see how to get the output of a CNN keras model.
 As an example I picked up the Yolov3 model architecture and showed the last layers output as an image.

+# <a href="https://github.com/bsaldivaremc2/keras_tutorials/blob/master/python_base64_encode_decode.ipynb" target="_blank"> **base64 encoding and decoding**</a>
+### Added on 20190815
+This small tutorial shows how to use base64 to store an image as a string inside a json string and then recover it for saving or processing with numpy.